barmac/amp-telemetry-test-service/README.md

 ## Start

 Install dependencies and build the project.
+Set required env MONGODB_URL to a valid MongoDb url.
 After that, run `npm start` to run the app.

 ## Running unit tests